How it all began?

 The ground of the temples was insulated by terrazzo technique, therefore it is obvious that the site was used for libations; most probably carried out with water and/or blood or ironically enough, with beer.
 DNA investigations have shown that a nearby town, Karacadag might be the possible motherland of the domesticated grain and it is recently verified that people of Neolithic Age had managed to ferment the grains and produce beer before learning how to make bread.
 Do you think we might have initiated civilization by settling down one day in the far past just for the sake of beer?

 Surprises do not seem to have an end here; it is now known that the extremely heavy monoliths were carried to the site from a 2 km. far quarry.
 Supposedly millennia before, the wheel was invented!
-And all that work was deliberately shut down due unknown reasons and earthed after being used a couple of thousands of years.
+And all that work was deliberately shut down due to unknown reasons and earthed after being used a couple of thousands of years.
 This, however, is the prime reason why the sanctuary was preserved perfectly well until today and therefore was granted to be on the World Heritage Tentative List in 2011.

 Monumental architecture and the extraordinary symbolism which was intended to be passed on to the next generations by the builders together with the technical proficiency provide very important information about the necessary social structure, organization and coordination skills behind it that make us reconsider the conventional theories about Neolithic Age.